Sprouts in jars

 Instructions step by step:

-Step 1 – Soak the seeds with filtered water and the vinegar for 10 mins.
-Discard the water with the vinegar and rinse the seeds with water three times.
-Let them soak in filtered water for 8 to 12 hours in a dark place.
-I keep mine inside a cupboard in the kitchen.
+Soak the seeds in filtered water with vinegar for 10 minutes.
+Discard the water and vinegar, then rinse the seeds three times with fresh water.
+Soak them again in filtered water for 8–12 hours in a dark place, such as a kitchen cupboard.

-Step 5 – After 6-8 hour in the light they will be light green and ready to harvest.
-I like to put the jar in the sink, take out the lid and fill it with clean filtered water until the very top.
-This will help the shells to come to the surface, I scoop out as many as possible.
+After 6–8 hours in the light, the sprouts will turn light green and be ready to harvest.
+Place the jar in the sink, remove the lid, and fill it with clean filtered water to the top.
+This will cause the shells to float to the surface—scoop out as many as you can.

-Step 6 – Drain all the water from the sprouts and let it stand upside down for 10 mins.
-After that they are ready to come out of the jar.
-I like to spread them on a paper towel on the top of a metal rack.
-I leave them drying for 1 hour.
-Pack them in a glass container and keep them in the fridge for up to 5 days.
+Drain all the water from the sprouts and let the jar stand upside down for 10 minutes.
+Spread the sprouts on a paper towel over a metal rack and let them dry for 1 hour.
+Store them in a glass container in the fridge for up to 5 days.

 Is Sprouting Safe?

-Sprouting at home is safer than buying pre-sprouted seeds, as you have complete control over the process.
-You choose the source of your seeds, how they’re disinfected, and whether your sprouting jar is clean.
-You also ensure proper air circulation and hand hygiene throughout.
-Soaking seeds in cider vinegar for 10 minutes kills harmful bacteria, reducing contamination risks.
-For the best results, don’t leave sprouts for more than 5 days to preserve their nutrients and avoid bacteria growth.
-In 3 years of sprouting, I’ve never had a bad batch, even when I got distracted and left them for 6-7 days.
+Yes—sprouting at home is safer than buying pre-sprouted seeds because you control every step.
+You select high-quality seeds, disinfect them properly, and ensure your sprouting jar is clean.
+Soaking seeds in apple cider vinegar for 10 minutes helps eliminate harmful bacteria, minimising contamination risks.
+For the best (and safest) results, harvest your sprouts within 5 days to preserve their nutrients and prevent bacterial growth.
+In my 3+ years of sprouting, I’ve never had a bad batch—even when I’ve accidentally left them for 6–7 days!

 Day 2